Trixi.jl

 to the latest release.
 If the installed version does not match the current release, please check the Troubleshooting section.

 The commands above can also be used to update Trixi.jl.
-A brief list of notable changes to Trixi.jl is available in NEWS.md.
+A brief list of notable changes to Trixi.jl is available in the Changelog.

 For developers

-If you plan on editing Trixi.jl itself, you can download Trixi.jl to a local folder and use the code from the cloned directory:
+If you plan on editing Trixi.jl itself, you can download Trixi.jl locally and use the code from the cloned directory:

 git clone git@github.com:trixi-framework/Trixi.jl.git